 Glacier National Park in Winter

-Most of the park is closed during the winter – including visitor centers, restroom facilities and all but 10 miles of the Going To The Sun Road.
-Highlights of the park in wintertime are snowshoeing, cross country skiing and watching wildlife.
+Most of GNP is closed during the long and brutal winter – including visitor centers, restroom facilities and all but 10 miles of the Going To The Sun Road.
+Highlights of the park in wintertime are snowshoeing and cross country skiing.

 Glacier National Park in Spring

-Winter-like conditions last through most of the spring…and much of the lower park is wet and sloppy.
-Because facilities and most roads remain closed until late May, it is a very unpopular time to visit.
+Winter-like conditions last through most of the spring…and much of the lower areas are wet and sloppy.
+Because facilities and most roads remain closed until at least late May, it is a very unpopular time to visit.
 However, there are some perks to visiting in the spring!
-First, the crowds are extremely light and, second, if Going To The Sun Road is still closed but clear and dry, you can rent a bicycle and bike the famous route.
+First, the crowds are extremely light and, second, wildlife is abundant as it awakens from a sleepy slumber.

 Getting To Glacier National Park, Montana

-Glacier National Park is located in northwest Montana, near the town of Kalispell and bordering Canada.
-(In fact, the beautiful nature of GNP extends into the Waterton Lakes National Park in Canada.)
+Glacier National Park is located in northwest Montana, near the town of Kalispell.
+As we mentioned, the beautiful nature of GNP extends into the Waterton Lakes National Park in Canada.
 Glacier NP can be reached by plane, train or car.
 One of the first things you need to do when planning a trip to Glacier National Park is figure out how to get there.